yuxiangping/mongodb-orm/README.md

 }
 ```

-Some times , my query or update is complex.
-Then i have to use the same code.
+Some times, my query or update is complex.

 ```java
 BasicDBObject query = new BasicDBObject();